-When you start taking practice exams and practice questions, your goal should be getting the questions right. is of huge importance when it comes to doing well, but your initial focus should be applying your knowledge correctly.
+When you start taking practice exams and practice questions, your goal should be to get the questions right. is of huge importance when it comes to doing well, but your initial focus should be applying your knowledge correctly.
 Section practice exams and full-length practice exams should demonstrate how well you are absorbing the necessary knowledge and whether you are ready to start working on speed.

 As you notice improvements in your practice test scores, slowly begin working on speed.
 In your initial practice tests, do not worry about timing.
 You can still time yourself and try to finish the practice exam within the allotted time slots, but do not worry if you run out of time during those initial practices.
 Once you transition to taking full-length practice tests every week, make sure to time yourself and work hard to finish each section within its time limit.
 This means that you need to time yourself for each section, not just the overall exam time.
-At this time, your accuracy is of importance, but so is your ability to complete each section in the allotted time.
+During this phase, your accuracy is important but so is your ability to complete each section in the allotted time.

-Content Review vs Format: What’s More Important?
+Content Review vs MCAT Format: What’s More Important?

-As we mention here and in our other blogs, the content review will be a huge part of your MCAT prep in the first couple of months.
-Depending on the length of your MCAT study plan, the first half of your schedule should include a thorough content review, but it does not mean that you can simply read books and notes and hope that you will absorb this information.
+As we mention here and in our other blogs, content review will be a major part of your MCAT prep in the first couple of months.
+Depending on the length of your MCAT study plan, the first half of your schedule should include a thorough content review, but this does not mean that you can simply read books and notes and hope you will absorb this information.
 Make sure to use active study strategies to review the topics and subjects you need to know.

 However, keep in mind that one of the many reasons students wonder “” is because of the test’s format.
 The grueling length, the number of subjects and questions, the passage-based nature of the test, all make the MCAT one of the most challenging exams out there.
-This is why in addition to making sure you cover the right content you must also study to get used to its format.
+This is why, in addition to making sure you cover the right content, you must also study to get used to its format.
 For example, as you study and take practice tests, note when you start getting tired or when you get hungry.
 Overcoming fatigue and hunger should be part of your study plan.
 To deal with these, take practice tests in environments that mimic the exam.
-Try syncing your practice with the MCAT test schedule, i.e., taking the same breaks, having snacks in assigned timeslots, and so on.
+Try syncing your practice with the MCAT test schedule, that is, taking the same breaks, having snacks in assigned timeslots, and so on.

 Want a quick recap?